What cultural faux pas should I try to avoid making in Al Wajh?

 We asked people in Al Wajh if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Al Wajh, it is important to respect the local customs and traditions.
 Dress modestly, covering your arms and legs, and women should also cover their hair.
 Avoid public displays of affection, as they are considered inappropriate.
 Do not consume alcohol or pork, as they are forbidden in Islam.
 During the holy month of Ramadan, do not eat, drink, or smoke in public during daylight hours.
 Always use your right hand for eating and greeting, as the left hand is considered unclean.
 Avoid discussing sensitive topics such as politics, religion, and women's rights.
 Do not take photographs of people without their permission, especially women.
 Also, do not enter a mosque unless you are a Muslim.
-Always show respect towards the Saudi royal family and the country's laws and regulations," said another expat in Al Wajh, Saudi Arabia.
+Always show respect towards the Saudi royal family and the country's laws and regulations," mentioned another expat when asked about moving to Al Wajh, Saudi Arabia.

 Other Questions: